solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/submit.md

 After submitting, please check the email address specified in the `publisher` section of your configuration file; you will receive correspondence from the Solana dApp Publisher Portal to that account.

+## 4. Wait for a decision on your app

+After submitting, we’ll review your app against our [policies](./policy).
+Please make sure to provide a valid email address, so that we can reach out to you with any questions about your submission.